Library

 11K0

-That is, The Adventure of the Sussex Vampire, today's translation: The Vampire of Sussex, is the fourth case of "New Detective".
+That is, The Adventure of the Sussex Vampire, now translated as: The Vampire of Sussex, is the fourth case of "New Detective".
 Originally published in the British "Seaside Magazine" in January 1924.
 The translator, Zhou Shojuan, is a leading writer and literary translator of the Mandarin Duck and Butterfly School.
 He has edited magazines such as Saturday, Violet, and Half Moon, and his translated works, such as Short Stories by European and American Famous Writers, have been highly praised.

 The Complete Works of Sherlock Holmes·volume 1